 step 1. take a damp, warm washcloth and place on top of face, gently removing makeup. the towel will gently exfoliate and the warmth will open your pores for deeper product penetration.

-step 2. in an upward motion, massage a generous amount of your cleanser into your entire face, specifically targeting stressed areas like the temples and forehead. if you’re using a milky or oil cleanser, adding a little water halfway through and continuing to work it in will help the texture.
+step 2. in an upward motion, gently massage a generous amount of your cleanser into your entire face, specifically targeting stressed areas like the temples and forehead. if you’re using a milky or oil cleanser, adding a little water halfway through and continuing to work it in will help the texture go a long way.

-Step 3. remove with another warm, damp washcloth. follow with toning and moisture.
+Step 3. remove the cleanser with another warm, damp washcloth. follow with toning and moisture.

 i realize the washcloth situation is a commitment, but i promise it’s worth it. if the nightly washcloths seem like too much laundry to commit to, at least begin by removing your makeup with something like these towelettes. so how about you? do you have any other tips and tricks for a great cleansing experience? i’d love to hear from you in the comment section below!